 So taking a long-term view is a necessity with biotech.
 That, and keeping an eye out for acquisitions – many smaller firms who make a breakthrough are quickly bought out by one of the larger incumbents.

 How to invest in biotechnology stocks

 - Research the sector.
 Resources like IG Academy are a great place to start, containing free lessons on how to analyse stocks

 - Open an IG account to invest in thousands of stocks from just £3 commission,* or trade them with CFDs or spread betting

 - Fund your account, and buy your chosen companies

-An IG account enables you to invest in biotech stocks, and trade them using CFDs.
+An IG account enables you to invest in biotech stocks, and trade them using CFDs or spread betting.
 With these, you can go long or short on the price movements of shares instead of taking ownership of any underlying assets.